ucsc-ospo/ucsc-ospo.github.io/content/authors/rayandrew/_index.md

   url: "https://www.uchicago.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: Ray Andrew Sinurat is a PhD student at the Department of Computer Science at the University of Chicago advised by Prof. Haryadi S. Gunawi and Sandeep Madireddy.
-His current research focuses on storage and distributed systems and the integration of computer systems and machine learning to enhance decision-making processes in production server environments.
+bio: Ray Andrew Sinurat is a PhD student at the Department of Computer Science at the University of Chicago

 # Social/Academic Networking